casper-network/docs/source/docs/casper/design/casper-design.md

 :::note

 Conceptually, each block has its trie because the state changes based on the deploys it contains.
-For this reason, our implementation has a notion of a `TrieStore`, which allows us to look up the root node for each trie.
+For this reason, Casper's implementation has a notion of a `TrieStore`, which allows us to look up the root node for each trie.

 :::

 ## Execution Semantics {#execution-semantics-head}

 The Casper Network is a decentralized computation platform.
-In this section we describe aspects of the computational model we use.
+This section describes aspects of the Casper computational model.

 ### Measuring Computational Work {#execution-semantics-gas}

 Computation is done in a [WebAssembly (Wasm)](https://webassembly.org/) interpreter, allowing any programming language which compiles to Wasm to become a smart contract language for the Casper blockchain.
-Similar to Ethereum, we use [`Gas`](/economics/gas-concepts/) to measure computational work in a way which is consistent from node to node in a Casper Network.
+Similar to Ethereum, Casper uses [`Gas`](/economics/gas-concepts/) to measure computational work in a way which is consistent from node to node in a Casper Network.
 Each Wasm opcode is assigned a `Gas` cost, and the amount of gas spent is tracked by the runtime with each opcode executed by the interpreter.

 Costs for opcode instructions on the Casper Mainnet network can be found [here](https://github.com/casper-network/casper-node/blob/dev/resources/production/chainspec.toml#L115).

 All executions are finite because each has a finite _gas limit_ that specifies the maximum amount of gas that can be spent before the computation is terminated by the runtime.
 The payment executable session determines how to pay for the deploy.
 The gas limit is set by executing the payment code specified within the deploy.
 How this limit is determined is discussed in more detail below.

-Although computation is measured in `Gas`, we still take payment for computation in [motes](#tokens-divisibility).
+Although computation is measured in `Gas`, payment for computation occurs in [motes](#tokens-divisibility).
 Therefore, there is a conversion rate between `Gas` and motes.
 How this conversion rate is determined is discussed elsewhere.

 :::note